 Business days 6 PM – 9:15 PM

 During your second year you can study in Norway, France, or the Netherlands

 The study of brand management is considered a crucial area in marketing and business curriculum as brands are one of the most valuable assets a company can have in today’s highly competitive marketplace.
-An understanding of the psychological aspects of consumers’ awareness, preference, and loyalty to brands is vital for a long-term company growth.
+An understanding of the psychological aspects of consumers’ awareness, preference, and loyalty to brands is vital in developing long-term company growth.
 The course aims to develop the necessary knowledge and skills needed to prepare the managers to create an enduring advantage for their products in a competitive marketplace.
-It deals with important issues both at the individual product and the firm level and is designed both for those entering careers in brand and product management as well as for those with an interest in marketing management or general management.
+It deals with important issues both at the individual product and the firm level and is designed both for those anticipating careers in brand and product management as well as for those with an interest in marketing management or general management.
 Particular emphasis is placed on hands-on experience of analyzing, assessing and managing brands.